apify/apify-docs/sources/platform/actors/running/store.md

 ##### Will I be automatically charged at the end of the free trial?

-If you have an [Apify paid plan](https://apify.com/pricing), the per month rental fee will be automatically subtracted from your plans' prepaid usage at the end of your free trial and you will be able to run the Actor for another month.
-If you are not subscribed to an Apify plan, you will need to subscribe to one of [Apify's paid plans](https://apify.com/pricing) in order to continue using the Actor after the trial has ended.
+If you have an [Apify paid plan](https://apify.com/pricing), the monthly rental fee will be automatically subtracted from your plan's prepaid usage at the end of your free trial, and you will be able to run the Actor for another month.
+If you are not subscribed to any of [Apify's paid plans](https://apify.com/pricing), you will need to subscribe to one in order to continue using the Actor after the trial has ended.

 ##### Can I cancel my Actor rental?

-_You can cancel the Actor rental_ during your trial or any time after that so that don't get charged when your current Actor rental period expires.
+_You can cancel the Actor rental_ during your trial or any time after that so you don't get charged when your current Actor rental period expires.
 You can always turn it back on later if you want.

 ##### Where can I see how much I have paid for Actor rental?

 Since Actor rental fees are paid from prepaid platform usage, these fees conceptually belong under platform usage.

-You can find the breakdown of how much you have been charged for rental Actors within **Actors** tab in **Current period** tab in the [Billing](https://console.apify.com/billing) section.
+You can find the breakdown of how much you have been charged for rental Actors in the **Actors** tab, which you will find within the **Current period** tab in the [Billing](https://console.apify.com/billing) section.

 ![Rental Actors billing in Apify Console](./images/store/billing-paid-actors.png)